godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **snapped** **(** :ref:`Vector3<class_Vector3>` by **)**

-Returns a copy of the vector, snapped to the lowest neared multiple.
+Returns a copy of the vector snapped to the lowest neared multiple.

 .. _class_Vector3_method_to_diagonal_matrix: